 RELATED: Check out this Icy Flower Sensory Play– The sphere ice molds are so cool!

-Mix the wet and dry ingredients together.
+Then, mix the wet and dry ingredients together.
 Slowly pour the water, oil, and lemon juice into the dry ingredients.
 Once the mixture has cooled off a bit, test it out and add more flour if it’s too sticky.
 I usually end up adding about 1/4 cup more flour after it’s cooled down.
+Now you natural play dough is all set!

 You can also add drops of your favorite essential oil!
 I love adding about 5 drops of calming lavender oil to this recipe.